 Geographic Information Systems.
 The Geography department at the UW offers a Geography degree with a concentration in Geographic Information Systems (GIS).
 A GIS degree gives its majors an understanding of the development, sources, and uses of geographic information.
 The GIS curriculum focuses on geographic system analysis, map sources and map error, urban transportation GIs analysis, and natural resources and environmental analysis.

-Visual Communications Design and Interaction Design in the School of Art.
-The Division of Design educates and trains designers to create and develop concepts that optimize the function, value, and appearance of communications, products and systems for the benefit of both industry and society.
+Visual Communications Design and Interaction Design.
+The School of Art's Division of Design educates and trains designers to create and develop concepts that optimize the function, value, and appearance of communications, products and systems for the benefit of both industry and society.
 Within the Division of Design, there are three majors: Visual Communication Design, Industrial Design and Interaction Design.

-UW Computing & Communications, Catalyst, and the ASUW Experimental College all offer training courses in computing areas, including HTML, Word Processing, Spreadsheets, Databases, Desktop Publishing, etc.
+UW Computing & Communications offers training courses in computing areas, including HTML, Word Processing, Spreadsheets, Databases, Desktop Publishing, etc.

 UW Bothell and Tacoma Campuses